Phil Ruffin’s return to the casino business cleared its first hurdle Wednesday morning.

 On Tuesday, MGM Mirage said it needs to renegotiate repayment terms with its lenders covering some $7 billion in loans or else the company could wind up in default on its senior credit facility.

-MGM Mirage CFO Dan D’Arrigo told the control board the company has taken several steps to bolster its financial position, including selling Treasure Island.
+MGM Mirage CFO Dan D’Arrigo told the control board the company has taken several steps to bolster its financial position, including selling the Treasure Island.

 “These transactions inject vital financial liquidity into our business, allowing us the flexibility to continue facing the challenges before us,” D’Arrigo said.